u-eff-gee/utr/README.md

 A description of the physics lists and the implementation of the processes can be found in the [GEANT4 Physics Reference Manual](https://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/PhysicsReferenceManual/html/index.html)

-Of the available physics modules, only `EMPhysicsPolarizedJAEA` comes with `utr`, the others are included in the Geant4 code. `EMPhysicsPolarizedJAEA` is based on the `G4EmLivermorePolarizedPhysics` module, but the photon elastic scattering model has been changed to the one recently introduced by Omer and Hajima, which has a different implementation of Rayleigh scattering and introduces Delbrueck scattering in Geant4 [[7]](#ref-delbrueck), [[8]](#ref-jaea).

 Physics modules can be switched by setting the different `HADRON*` and `EM*` cmake build flags, for example:

 ```